 In 1996 their first daughter Zora was born.
 In 1998 their second daughter, Sunce, was born and by December 1998 with Janae’s business plan they purchased 4 acres of horse property on Olivet Road with an adjoining residence and a barn.
 They decided to change the name to Sunce Winery to honor the new property and their newest daughter—a sunny property and a sunny baby (Sunce means “sun or sunshine” in Serbo- croatian).
 By 2000, they converted the property to a full-fledged winery, while still maintaining a second leased winery property in Sebastopol.
 In 2001 Zora’s Estate Pinot Noir Vineyard was planted.
 In 2003 their third daughter Zemlja was born and they named their Italian-style Blend of 50/50 Nebbiolo and Barbera after her.

-The 2019 Harvest marks Janae’s and Frane’s 28th year as winemakers and winery owners–producing 26 consecutive vintages of award winning wines.
+The coming 2020 Harvest will mark Janae’s and Frane’s 29th year as winemakers and winery owners–producing 29 consecutive vintages of award winning wines.